heonjang/LightControlSystem/October 5th.md

 | Green | 3.1V |  150mA |  13 ohms|

 Took Desired_I values from graphs of datasheet with relative luminosity intensity vs Forward Current and chose values of forward current at 1 relative luminosity intensity.

+Things to consider in future: Green LED seem to be much brither than its counterpart.
+Might want to adjust the number of LEDs so that one wavelength is not dominant, thus minimizing the growth effects that each wavelenghts have on plants.